South Korea: Unified dynasties

 Yi Seong-gye established the House of Yi, renamed the nation to Joseon in reference to Gojoseon, and moved the capital to Hanseong (one of the old names of Seoul).
 The first 200 years of the Joseon dynasty were marked by peace and saw great advancements in science and education, among them the creation of Hangul by Sejong the Great to promote literacy among the common people.
 The prevailing ideology of the time was Neo-Confucianism, which was epitomized by the seonbi class: nobles who passed up positions of wealth and power to lead lives of study and integrity.
 Between 1592 and 1598, Japan under Toyotomi Hideyoshi launched invasions of Korea, but the advance was halted by Korean forces (most notably the Joseon Navy led by Admiral Yi Sun-sin and his renowned "turtle ship") with assistance from righteous army militias formed by Korean civilians, and Ming dynasty Chinese troops.
 Through a series of successful battles of attrition, the Japanese forces were eventually forced to withdraw, and relations between all parties became normalized.
 However, the Manchus took advantage of Joseon's war-weakened state and invaded in 1627 and 1637.
-After normalizing relations with the new Qing dynasty, Joseon experienced a nearly 200-year period of peace.
+After normalizing relations with the Qing dynasty, Joseon experienced a nearly 200-year period of peace.
 Kings Yeongjo and Jeongjo particularly led a new renaissance of the Joseon dynasty during the 18th century.

-In the 19th century, Joseon began experiencing economic difficulties and widespread uprisings, including the Donghak Peasant Revolution.
+In the 19th century, Joseon experienced economic difficulties and widespread uprisings, including the Donghak Peasant Revolution.
 The royal in-law families had gained control of the government, leading to mass corruption and weakening of the state.
 Additionally, the strict isolationism of the Joseon government that earned it the nickname "the hermit kingdom" became increasingly ineffective due to increasing encroachment from powers such as Japan, Russia, and the United States.
 This was exemplified by the Joseon–United States Treaty of 1882, which forced Joseon to open its borders.